These Hudson Valley Corn Mazes Are A-Maize-ing

 Barton isn’t just a farm; it’s a destination.
-In addition to pick-your-own produce and barnyard animals, the farm also boasts a corn maze that changes in pattern and theme each year.
+In addition to pick-your-own produce and barnyard animals, the farm also boasts a corn maze that changes in pattern and theme each year (2019 is Tree Top Adventures in honor of Barton’s sky-high adventure center).
 After you make it through the challenging course, refuel with a cup of cider and a slice of pie at the bakery.
 For additional entertainment, check out the fun park, catch a concert with one of the visiting bands, and bring your pup to the dog park.
-Come Halloween season, challenge your friends to a chilling stroll through the haunted house.
+Come Halloween season, dare your friends to a chilling stroll through the haunted house.

 The corn maze at DuBois Farms / Courtesy photo

 You’ll feel like Pac Man as you wind around corners in the two-acre corn maze.
 Once you make it out, keep those autumn vibes alive with a tractor-pulled wagon ride or a trip to visit the farm animals.
 Bring the kids to “Tiny Town,” the pint-sized village that is perfect for games of make believe.
 As for food, treat the family to homemade apple cider donuts and cotton candy from the farm market and café.
 The 21-and-up crowd, meanwhile, can hit the Tavern at DuBois Farms for local hard cider, craft beer, and wine.

 Hurd’s takes fun on the farm seriously.
 Dubbed “agritainment,” the onsite festivities include a two-acre corn maze, an apple launcher, pedal karts, and a giant slide.
 This year’s maze features a special design to honor the farm’s 25th anniversary of fall festivals.
 We can’t promise the aerial view will help you power through the maze, but it sure looks cool from above.

 221 Middle Rd, Rhinebeck, 845.590.9642